appacademy/SWEO-Part-Time-Resources/5-Module/3-week/4-day/README.md

 ### Redux Terms

-- State
-  - Information/data stored by the app at a particular point in time
 - Store
   - JavaScript object that has a few methods, `getState()`, `dispatch(action)`, `subscribe(listener)`
   - Responsible for handling Redux state